-We stayed at Flynns Beach Caravan Park which is just a couple of minutes walk from the beach.
-There are a small pool, old but clean bathrooms and beautiful shaded sites.
+We stayed at Flynns Beach Caravan Park on our last visit.
+It’s just a couple of minutes’ walk from Flynns Beach and lovely and quiet.
+There is a small pool, old but clean bathrooms and beautiful shaded sites.
 We would stay again in a heartbeat.
 The people and the sites were great.
-There are no special kids facilities so probably not the best choice for families with young kids.
+There are no special kids’ facilities, so probably not the best choice for families with young kids.

 Hotels in Port Macquarie

 Rydges Port Macquarie faces the Breakwall and is surrounded by cafes and shops.
-A mix of hotel rooms and 2-3 bedrooms apartments, Rydges offers a on site gym, pool, restaurant and bar.
+A mix of hotel rooms and 2-3 bedrooms apartments, Rydges offers an on-site gym, pool, restaurant and bar.

 Other hotels you might like to consider include

-- Mantra Port Macquarie – directly across the road from Town Beach
+- Mantra The Observatory Port Macquarie – directly across the road from Town Beach

 - Mantra Quayside – apartments, some with water views near shops